Vicky Jepson

-Victoria Jepson (born 23 February 1987) is an English professional football manager.
-She is interim manager of Tottenham Hotspur F.C.
-Women of the Women's Super League.
-She previously managed Liverpool in both the WSL and Women's Championship.
+Victoria Jepson (born 23 February 1987) is an English professional football coach and manager who is currently the head coach of the United States Women's U20.
+She previously served as senior assistant head coach of Women's Super League club Tottenham Hotspur, where she was also the club's assistant coach and had a spell as interim head coach.
+She managed Liverpool in both the WSL and Women's Championship from 2018 to 2021.